What's New - June 2014

 Group experiences are critical for fostering a more personal and engaging student experience in courses and organizations.
 Whether you have a large number of groups with many students or just a few small groups, creating and managing those groups in Blackboard Learn is easier than ever.

 It’s simple to create groups in Courses and Organizations.
-With a new “Add Users” interface, shown below, we’ve made it very easy to choose the students you want to add to a group as well as distinguish among students by viewing their picture and Profile Card.
+With a new “Add Users” interface, Blackboard made it very easy to choose the students you want to add to a group as well as distinguish among students by viewing their picture and Profile Card.
 Once a group is created, adding and removing members is just as easy.

 Grade Center Smart Views

 When you create a group, you can now simply click a button to create a Smart View in the Grade Center that corresponds to that group.
 A Smart View is a focused look at the Grade Center that is saved for continued use.
-You can also create and access a group’s Smart View directly from the “All Groups” management page, seen below.
+You can also create and access a group’s Smart View directly from the “All Groups” management page.

 One Place to Manage Your Groups